1Password Review: Quick Expert Summary

 Does 1Password have a free version?

-The free trial does not require your credit card details, and it still lets you create a fully functional 1Password account.
+The free trial does require your credit card details.
+So you need to pay attention to when the trial period ends to ensure you’re not automatically charged for a subscription.
+The free trial lets you create a fully functional 1Password account.
 You’ll be able to access all features, including Watchtower, Travel Mode, and the password storage vaults.

 What is 1Password’s Travel Mode?

-Simply log into your 1Password web account, turn Travel Mode on, and all the vaults marked as “Remove for Travel” will temporarily disappear from all of your 1Password apps — with no way for anyone to trace them.
+Simply log into your 1Password web account, turn on Travel Mode, and all the vaults that aren’t marked as “Safe for Travel” will temporarily disappear from all of your 1Password apps — with no way for anyone to trace them.
 To restore your vaults, simply turn Travel Mode off in your 1Password web account.

 This unique feature allows you to secure any information that you would not be comfortable sharing if asked to turn over your unlocked devices at a country’s border.